Please see all our current volunteering vacancies below

 Hours/Days available: We are seeking to cover the following hours:

-Taunton-Wednesday and Thursday 9-5, & Friday 1pm-5pm ( these can be broken into am/pm roles and we are seeking several volunteers to cover these hours).
+Taunton-Wednesday and Thursday 9-5 and Friday 1pm-5pm ( these can be broken into am/pm roles and we are seeking several volunteers to cover these hours).

 Mind in Somerset have the expectation that all who Volunteer for us always live our organisations Values at all times, we ask that you be;